RebeccaVandeWater/fs-journal/notes/05-javascript.md

         }
     }

+- If you set an objects property equal to another variable's property, and then change what that property is equal to, you will also change the objects property.
+This is because it is a reference object, not a primitive object.
+It does not make a copy of the object, it makes a REFERENCE to the one already in memory.

 #SECTION - Arrays
 - When dot notating into an array, don't forget to write where you want to be in an index with [indexNUMBER]